 In between each of the cycles a hot soak period of up to 10 minutes is allowed.
 The power train shall be switched off during this period.

 3.1.2.5.3.
 The vehicle shall be driven according to provisions in Annex 4a, or in case of special gear shifting strategy, according to the manufacturer's instructions, as incorporated in the drivers' handbook of production vehicles and indicated by a technical gear shift instrument (for drivers' information).
 For these vehicles the gear shifting points prescribed in Annex 4a are not applied.
 For the pattern of the operating curve the description according to paragraph 6.1.3. of Annex 4a shall apply.
+[Editorial note: correct cross-reference needs to be confirmed]

 3.1.2.5.4.
 The exhaust gases shall be analyzed according to provisions in Annex 4a.